ZianElijahSmith/FreePI/README.md

 # FreePI

-## FreePI is the Free Package Index, a version of PyPi that includes ONLY 100% Free Software
+## FreePI is the Free Package Index, a version of PyPi that includes ONLY 100% Free Software ("Free" as in "Free speech" not "Free beer")
 https://freepi.org/

 Founded April 1st 2023 by ahoka (no, not an April fools joke)